TomiTakussaari/myscluscon/README.md

     //Connection to any valid server in galera cluster consisting of serverOne, serverTwo or serverThree Connection connection = DriverManager.getConnection("jdbc:myscluscon:galera:cluster://serverOne,serverTwo,serverThree", "username", "password");

-All queryparameters are passed on untouched
+All queryparameters are passed untouched to jdbc:mysql driver

 ### Configuration

-Following queryparameters are supported:
+Following queryparameters can be used to configure myscluscon:

     - maxSlaveLag=<max amount of seconds slave can be behind master to be considered OK>
        - If over this value, slave will be considered BEHIND.